hoishing/kTemplate/CONTRIBUTING.md

 - run `mkdocs serve`
 - visit http://localhost:8000 and check that everything looks good

-## CI/CD
+## CI - Github Action

-If you are unsure about how to fix the error/warning by the CI/CD process in github, just let the continuous integration fail, and we will help you during review.
+If you are unsure about how to fix the error/warning from github action, just let the continuous integration fail, and we will help you during review.